 Safety Tip: This tactic is great if you notice your dog is exhausted and you need to head back or if you’re the one making fresh tracks.

 Unless your dog is a breed snow specific expect your 4-legged love to get cold before you.
 It’s a good idea to know what that point is before going out and reaching it.
 Make an extra effort to avoid being out after or before the sun is up.

 Shade and lack of sun quickly freeze the ground and this can burn your dog’s feet.
 If you find yourself in a tough situation, try re-applying Musher’s Secret or applying those awesome fleece booties.
 The last thing you want while snowshoeing with dogs is to have his or her paws freeze and suddenly walking becomes difficult.

 For example, I know that when the temperature hits 15 degrees or lower, Nina is not going to last long outside.
 Walk your dog close to home in all sorts of winter conditions (even if you don’t want to) so you know how they do when the temperatures plummet.

-Often times you are going to outlast your pup while snowshoeing with your dog.
-It’s very common.
-But that doesn’t mean you shouldn’t go out.
-Start with lower milage, lesser difficulty trails.
+However, that doesn’t mean you shouldn’t go out.
+Start with lower mileage, lesser difficulty trails.
 Slowly ramp up to something more difficult.
 Snow travel is more difficult and it’s significantly more difficult for your dog.
 Your dog doesn’t have snowshoes and a heavy layering system.
 They tire much quicker.
 Be aware and always be willing to turn back if your dog just isn’t feeling it.

-My dog is 9 years old.
+My dog is 12 years old.
 She still summits mountains, stomps through snow, and climbs seemingly impossible boulders.
 She’s an active lady and loves to be out and about in the snow.
-But this doesn’t means she’s always feeling it.
+But this doesn’t mean she’s always feeling it.
 I know when she’s had enough and we turn back.

 Learn the warning signs for your dog and turn around if you notice them.